adam0white/MessageAI/memory-bank/activeContext.md

 - Background message strategy: Push notifications (Phase 4)
 - Single vs multiple WebSocket connections

-## Known Limitations (Require Phase 4)
+## Known Limitations (Phase 4.0 - Foreground Polling)
-1. **Read receipts only work when sender is online**: Sender must have chat open to receive read receipt updates.
-When sender closes chat and recipient reads message, sender never sees green checkmarks. **Fix**: Push notifications to update status even when disconnected.
-2. **Background messages require chat to be open**: Messages only received when chat screen is active. **FixMenuPhase 4 push notifications.
+1. **Polling-based (3s interval)**: Notifications have 0-3 second delay. **Future**: Upgrade to global user WebSocket for instant notifications.
+2. **Foreground only**: App must be open to receive notifications. **Future**: Add FCM for background/closed app notifications.
+3. **Generic notification body**: Shows "You have a new message" instead of actual content (messages stored in DO, not D1). **Future**: Fetch from DO or denormalize to D1.
-3. **Old DO messages persist**: Clearing D1 doesn't clear DO storage.
+4. **Old DO messages persist**: Clearing D1 doesn't clear DO storage.
 Same conversation ID = old messages reappear. **Fix**: Implement conversation deletion endpoint with `ctx.storage.deleteAll()`.

 ## Next Session Priority
-Phase 4: Push Notifications & Final MVP Deployment
+Phase 4.5-4.7: Final MVP deployment and documentation

+## Phase 4.0 Summary (COMPLETE ✅)

+**What Works:**
+- ✅ Foreground notifications via polling + local notifications
+- ✅ 3-second polling detects new messages using `lastMessageAt` timestamp
+- ✅ Notifications show when user is on conversation list or in different chat
+- ✅ Tap notification navigates to correct conversation
+- ✅ Works on physical devices and emulators
+- ✅ No FCM complexity needed for MVP

+**Architecture:**
+- Durable Objects update `lastMessageAt` in D1 on every new message
+- Frontend polls `/api/conversations` every 3s
+- Compares timestamps to detect new activity
+- Shows local notification via `Notifications.scheduleNotificationAsync`
+- Deduplicates using Set of notification IDs

+**What Doesn't Work (By Design):**
+- Background notifications (app closed) - requires FCM
+- Instant notifications (polling has 0-3s delay) - requires global WebSocket
+- Message preview in notification (content in DO) - requires denormalization or DO fetch